A guide to buying Puerh – high-end edition

 Traditionally processed tea (but with better base material than most factory cakes) with relatively traditional storage (and some storage flavours in the tea, particularly in maocha and older teas).

-Good T3 by origin available, if it wasn’t for the storage flavours could reach T4.
+Good T3 by origin available.
+If it wasn’t for the storage flavours could reach T4.

 It turns out some of their tea without the heavy storage flavour is available, these can easily go T4.